MAINTENANCE MANAGEMENT SYSTEM (MMS) IMPLEMENTATION

 Key Maintenance Functions

-There are a few key functions in maintenance that must be developed and should be part of an organization to achieve the overall targets and strategy.
+A few critical functions in maintenance must be developed and should be part of an organization to achieve the overall targets and strategy.

 - Work execution